About Active Melody

 I wanted to create a website for this online community, but didn’t want to pigeonhole myself into ONLY being able to offer guitar lessons (this was another thing I learned from one of my corporate experiences).
 What if I wanted to offer bass lessons or piano at some point in the future?
 So, I bought the domain name activemelody.com one morning while sitting at a coffee shop.
 I figured that activemelody.com was easy to pronounce, easy to spell, hinted at music but didn’t reference any one instrument, and it happened to be available.

-Fast-forward to today, the community at ActiveMelody continues to grow each day via new active members on the site, as well as over 98,000 YouTube subscribers, and over 17,000 Facebook likes.
+Fast-forward to today, the community at ActiveMelody continues to grow each day via new active members on the site, as well as over 480,000 YouTube subscribers, and over 200,000 Facebook follows.
 In early 2015 I was able to say goodbye to the corporate life and focus all of my time and energy on ActiveMelody.
-There are currently well over 120 full-length guitar lessons (which include MP3 jam tracks to practice with, tablature, and typically 45 minutes – 1 hour of video content per lesson), as well as 2 complete courses available (Beginner Guitar Course, and Blues Lead Guitar Course), with new lessons going live each Friday.
+There are currently well over 500 full-length guitar lessons (which include MP3 jam tracks to practice with, tablature, and typically 45 minutes – 1 hour of video content per lesson), as well as 3 complete courses available (Essential Theory, The CAGED System, and Lead Guitar Course).
 This is only possible because of all the great support from the ActiveMelody community.
 Thank you for your continued support and for your friendship.
 You’ve helped make a dream come true.